-Refer to notes 4(h)(ii), 5 and 19 to the consolidated financial statements
+Refer to notes 4(i)(ii), 5 and 21 to the consolidated financial statements

-As at 31 December 2018, the Group had trade receivables measured at amortised cost of HK\$839,973,000, and impairment of HK\$6,238,000 has been made over the balance for the year then ended.
+As at 31 December 2019, the Group had trade receivables measured at amortised cost of HK\$1,338,011,000, and accumulated impairment losses of HK\$10,411,000 has been made over the balance.

 Determining loss allowances for trade receivables measured at amortised cost is based on management's estimate of the lifetime expected credit losses to be incurred, which is estimated by taking into account the credit loss experience, ageing of trade receivables, customers' repayment history and customers' financial position and an assessment of both the current and forecast general economic conditions, all of which involve a significant degree of management judgement.
 We identified assessing the recoverability of trade receivables measured at amortised cost as a key audit matter because the assessment of the recoverability of trade receivables and recognition of loss allowances are inherently subjective and require significant management judgement.